 As I told you about in my very first blog “The Weight Loss Story Begins”, I took a weekly shot from a weight loss clinic for a few months.
 The shot had inositol and vitamin B in it.
-The inositol did wonders for my food cravings and made me indifferent to sweets.
+The inositol did wonders for my sweet and food cravings.

 When I stopped going to the weight loss clinic, my integrative physician suggested I take inositol as a daily supplement.
 Everyone who follows this blog knows I love my supplements.
 With that being said, inositol is one of my absolute favorites.
-It is great for cravings and balancing blood sugar.
+It is well known for reducing cravings and balancing blood sugar.
 Inositol is also known for supporting a healthy mood and promoting healthy ovarian function.
 Just be sure to work with an integrative physician and go slow.
 Too much of a good thing isn’t always a good thing.

 The Sugar-Free Diet

 And finally, the no sugar diet.
 I dreaded doing this but it was exactly what my body needed to get me completely past my cravings.
 Funny thing is, it only took a few days of a sugar-free, low-carb diet to get completely past the sugar cravings.
 I’m not going to lie, the first few days were tough but well worth it in the end.

-Having the right supplements in place before you attempt a sugar-free low carb diet is very helpful.
+Having the right supplements in place before you attempt a sugar-free low-carb diet can helpful.
 Over the past few months, I have led more than 200 women through the Whole30, a diet eliminating sugar, and saw first hand that the women who took the recommended supplements from the book The Whole30 The 30 Day Guide to Total Health and Food Freedom (which include probiotics and magnesium) had the easiest time slaying their sugar dragons, felt the best, and were able to successfully complete the 30 days!